 A lot of people put off writing their will until 'tomorrow' but unfortunately for many that tomorrow never comes.
 Writing a will is a crucial way to ensure that your wishes are carried out after your death.

 One Age NI supporter, George Glenholmes from Dundonald, urges people not to bury their head in the sand and ensure that they consult a will-writing professional such as a solicitor for advice and guidance sooner rather than later.
 His own personal experiences made him realise just how important it is to make sure that your loved ones are protected.

-'It was after Dorothy passed away a number of years ago that I realised I needed to ensure provision for our children in my will.
+'It was after Dorothy passed away a number of years ago that I realised I needed to ensure provision for our children in my will to ensure they are provided for.
 I began to wonder how many people knew about this and knew about the importance of seeking specialist legal advice.
-I made it my mission to encourage more people to talk about and arrange their wills before it’s too late.'
+I made it my mission to encourage more people to talk about and arrange their wills before it’s too late.

 Linda Parker, Age NI Donor Manager, echoes George's sentiments, 'Wills are so important to ensure that those you care about are taken care of and that your wishes are fulfilled.
 Many people also choose to leave a gift in their will to charity.
 Age NI has benefitted from the generosity of many kind supporters in recent years through gifts in wills.
 Age NI Ballyclare Day Centre, which provides day care for older people with dementia was opened as a result of a generous gift in a will.